apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**France: Eiffel Tower staff strike on centenary of creator's death**
+**Huge Shakira statue unveiled in her hometown of Barranquilla**

-You can read more about it [here](https://www.bbc.com/news/world-europe-67827438).
+You can read more about it [here](https://www.bbc.com/news/world-latin-america-67826941).

 ## Requirements
 - Python 3.8